 Dr. John Diamond in his book 'Your Body Doesn't Lie' wrote of his experience with rock music and the link between music and the body muscle's strength and weakness.
 He concluded that the irregular beats and shrill frequencies in rock music can be harmful to one's body.

 Aggressive behaviors are caused by many factors and not by listening to 'aggressive music'.
-Children will react differently to ‘aggressive music’ but can leave the negative impact on their mind.
+Children will react differently to ‘aggressive music’ but can leave a negative impact on their minds.

 So, let them listen if they want, only in moderation.

 Psychological Effects Of Music On The Brain

 So now you know how powerful the psychological effects of music on the brain.
 On how people used music as a form of therapy to increase productivity, to promote emotional well-being, to put them in the right mood, and to help patients cope with psychological problems and stress.

 Music can improve focus and memory, help relax the mind, energize the body for improved athletic performance, and help manage pain.

 Benefits of Music On Our Brain And Mind